 That wasn’t good enough apparently because we continued to argue about this for some time.

 The discussion ended.
 We didn’t pay the additional discount.
 They chose not to expand the title (which at the time was experiencing double-digit growth).
-Several of his colleagues invited themselves to join us for lunch.
+Several of his colleagues decided to invite themselves to join us for lunch.
+I paid.

 Despite that experience, I genuinely liked almost all of the people I worked with at Anco and thought that for the most part, they did a pretty good job for most of my client titles.
 But I was also struck by how little they seemed to understand how magazines got produced and why publishers even started new titles.
 Was this inspired by the necessity to work so closely with their retail customers?
 Or was it caused by the inherent distrust that publishers had for wholesalers and vice versa?
 Does each link in the distribution chain really need to understand how each part fits into the whole?